switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 # Gathering Data

-I wanted to go serverless for the whole architecture for various reasons but mostly time to market (even though it's free!) - I needed to get this app out ASAP for it to be useful to people.
+I wanted to go serverless for the whole architecture for various reasons but mostly time to market - I needed to get this app out ASAP for it to be useful to people.
 No servers to setup is a real time saver and it means you can spend all your time writing code and adding features.
-I also wanted to use [GCP][1] as thats where I'm most comfortable.
+I also wanted to use [GCP][1] as that's where I'm most comfortable.

 Google Clouds serverless compute product is simply called [Cloud Functions][2] and pretty much does what it says on the tin - you deploy individual functions to run and they can be triggered through